Skip to content

 winget install Anthropic.ClaudeCode

-# Note: WinGet installs do not auto-update; updates must be run manually
+# Note: WinGet installs do not auto-update; update manually

 # Update command: winget upgrade Anthropic.ClaudeCode

-• Native install (recommended): The script-based installers for macOS/Linux/WSL and Windows auto-update so you always stay on the latest version.
+• Native install (recommended): The script-based installs for macOS/Linux/WSL and Windows auto-update, keeping you on the latest version.

-• Package manager install: Homebrew and WinGet require you to run the update command manually to get new versions.
+• Package manager install: The Homebrew and WinGet methods require you to run the update command manually to get new versions.

-• Full installation docs: For detailed install options, system requirements, auth methods, and more, see the official Claude Code installation docs.
+• Full installation docs: For detailed install options, system requirements, authentication methods, and more, see the official Claude Code installation docs.

-• Verify installation: After installation, run claude doctor to check the installation status.
+• Verify the install: After installation, run claude doctor to check the installation status.

-By default, Claude Code connects directly to Anthropic’s official service.
-However, by configuring environment variables, we can redirect its requests to ZenMux.
-This provides several benefits:
+By default, Claude Code connects directly to Anthropic's official service.
+By setting a few environment variables, we can redirect its requests to ZenMux instead.
+The benefits are:

-• No changes to Claude Code itself: Switch endpoints using only environment variables
+• No changes to Claude Code itself: You switch the service endpoint purely through environment variables.

-• Authenticate with a ZenMux API Key: Replaces Anthropic’s official API key
+• Authenticate with a ZenMux API Key: Used in place of an official Anthropic API Key.

-The core configuration is to set two key environment variables: ANTHROPIC_BASE_URL (the ZenMux endpoint) and ANTHROPIC_AUTH_TOKEN (your ZenMux API Key), so that all Claude Code requests are proxied through ZenMux.
+The core of the setup is two key environment variables: ANTHROPIC_BASE_URL (the ZenMux service endpoint) and ANTHROPIC_AUTH_TOKEN (your ZenMux API Key).
+Together they route all of Claude Code's requests through ZenMux.

-Due to updates in Claude Code v2.0.7x, its environment-variable loading logic has changed: the env config in ~/.claude/settings.json cannot be reliably read in the following scenarios:
+Because of an update in Claude Code v2.0.7x, its environment-variable loading logic has changed: the env configuration in ~/.claude/settings.json cannot be reliably read in the following scenarios:

-• When logging in for the first time in Claude Code
+• On the first login to Claude Code

-• When logging in again after running logout
+• When logging in again after a logout

-Therefore, when connecting to ZenMux, it’s recommended to standardize on shell profile environment variables to ensure both login and requests go through ZenMux’s Anthropic-compatible endpoint.
+For this reason, when connecting to ZenMux we recommend configuring everything via shell profile environment variables, ensuring that both login and requests go through ZenMux's Anthropic-compatible endpoint.

 Step 0: Get a ZenMux API Key

 Before configuring Claude Code, you need a ZenMux API Key.
-ZenMux offers two billing options—choose based on your use case:
+ZenMux offers two billing plans—choose based on your use case:

 text

-✅ Best for: personal development, learning/exploration, Vibe Coding
+✅ Best for: personal development, learning, vibe coding

-✅ Features: fixed monthly fee, predictable cost, 5–10x price leverage
+✅ Highlights: fixed monthly fee, predictable cost, 5–10x price leverage

 ✅ API Key format: sk-ss-v1-xxx